puetzp/vec2checkd/doc/configuration.md

 The content of these sections is further explained below.

+First of all some clarifications how PromQL query results are mapped to passive Icinga check results:

+* The "exit status", that is the Icinga host/service state is determined by comparing the PromQL query result value with warning and critical thresholds.
+* The passive check result is used to either update an Icinga host object (when _only_ the host name was provided in the mapping) or a service object (when _both_ the host name and service name were provided).

 ### Prometheus

 At this point the Prometheus section is rather slim.